Marquez607/C_Programming_Reference/README.md

 Their GitHub hosts many additional C example programs.  \
 GitHub: https://github.com/developerinsider/C-Programming-Example

-## Geeks4Geeks References to More Advanced Content
-These are specific C features that I believe should be investigated even if I wasn't able to cover them in this guide.
-These are from Geeks4Geeks.\
-Structs: \
-Bitwise Operators: \
-Function Pointers:

 ## Program Structure (Hello World)

 In C, program execution begins execution at the start of the ```int main() ```; all C programs will have a main function that is implemented by the developers.
 In most cases, you can also pass in arguments to the main function in the format ,```int main(int argc, args[])```,but that won't be covered in this document.
 All C programs must have a main() function in order to be valid/begin as most compiled languages(C,C++,Rust,Go) need.
 Other languages like Python or Perl just being execution at the top of the file.